Pabitrarp/admin_pannel/README.md

 **Install Dependencies**: Install the necessary packages using npm for frontend

     npm install
-    cd fornt_end
+    cd front_end

 ### Running the Application
 To start the backend  application, use the following command:

 npm start

-To start the fornt_end  application, use the following command:
+To start the front_end  application, use the following command:

 npm run dev